 Which vision guides your pragmatic decisions, matters.

-In October, I encouraged you not to let the very real threat of job losses prevent you from making tough, and perhaps risky decisions.
-This month, I want to talk about the values that might guide those difficult decisions.
+In a previous post, I encouraged you not to let the very real threat of job losses prevent you from making tough, and perhaps risky decisions.
+This time, I want to talk about the values that might guide those difficult decisions.

 Meaningfulness and agency make an important contribution to your wellbeing.
 If you choose to prioritize the directives based on the neoliberal vision, and treat the vision that matters most to you as an optional extra, you will still feel overwhelmed.
 You will not feel like a good teacher.
 It will not feel like the kind of job you came in to this for.
 You may find it hard to prioritize research and writing at all, and when you do it will feel less satisfying.
 Those feelings are important.